mordrax/elm-at-phd-book/chapters/components.md

 #### Stateless components

 A stateless component does not hold state.
-If you think that statement was obvious, then we have successfully named them.
+If that was obvious, then we have named them well.
 They look like this:

 ```haskell
 type alias Address a =